A Novel Robust Optimization Model for Nonlinear Support Vector Machine: Literature review

 As far as it concerns RO techniques applied to nonlinear SVM, various approaches exist in the literature.
 In \cite{BhaBhaBen-Tal2010,Ben-TalBhaNem2012} the kernel matrix is assumed to be affected by uncertainty, due to feature perturbations in the input data.
 Such matrix is decomposed as a linear combination of positive semidefinite matrices with bounded-by-$\ell_p$-norm coefficients.
 The main limitation of this approach is that the functional form of the matrices in the combination is typically unknown.
 Thus, it is not obvious how to characterize the elements in the uncertainty set, unless by using a sampling procedure.
 In \cite{BiZha2005,TraGil2006} training data points are subject to uncertain but bounded-by-$\ell_p$-norm perturbations.
 Robustified models are derived for both linear and nonlinear classifiers.
-In the latter case, only the Gaussian kernel is explored.
 A related work on bounded-by-norm uncertainty sets is \cite{XuCarMan2009}, where a link between regularization and robustness is provided.
 In \cite{TraAlw2010} the stability of SVM models with bounded perturbations is investigated by using discriminant functions.
-Polyhedral uncertainty sets are considered in \cite{FanSadPar2014,JuTian2012,FunManSha2002}, based on the nonlinear classifier proposed in \cite{Man1998}.
+Polyhedral uncertainty sets are considered in \cite{FunManSha2002,JuTian2012,FanSadPar2014}, based on the nonlinear classifier proposed in \cite{Man1998}.
+In all these works on robust SVM with nonlinear classifiers, only the case with Gaussian kernel has been investigated.
+Indeed, for such kernel there exists a closed-form expression for the radius of the uncertainty set in the feature space based on the corresponding one in the input space (see \cite{XuCarMan2009}).
+In this paper, we prove further theoretical results valid for other classes of kernels, i.e. homogeneous and inhomogeneous polynomial kernels.
+These findings are beneficial for all robust SVM models with bounded-by-$\ell_p$-norm uncertainty sets and kernel-induced classifiers.

 RO techniques are also applied to variants of the classical SVM model.
 In \cite{PengXu2013} a robust TWSVM classifier is proposed, by including uncertainty in the variance matrices of the two classes.
 In \cite{QiTianShi2013} the robust extension of TWSVM is derived.
-For the nonlinear case, only Gaussian kernel and ellipsoidal uncertainty sets are considered, resulting in SOCP formulation.
+For the nonlinear case, only Gaussian kernel and ellipsoidal uncertainty sets are considered, resulting in a SOCP formulation.
 In \cite{DelMagSpi2023TPMSVM} the robust and multiclass extension of the TPMSVM is provided.
 A complete survey on recent developments on TWSVM models can be found in \cite{TanRajRasShaoGan2022}.